carlmontanari/scrapli/README.md

 print(response.result)
 ```

-If using `send_commands` (plural!) then scrapli will return a list of Response objects.
+If using `send_commands` (plural!) then scrapli will return a `MultiResponse` object containing multiple Response
+ objects.
+The `MultiResponse` object is for all intents and purposes just a list of `Response` objects (with a few
+  very minor differences).

 In addition to containing the input and output of the command(s) that you sent, the `Response` object also contains a
  method `textfsm_parse_output` (for more on TextFSM support see